 With more than half of waking hours spent in the workplace, it’s essential employers understand why high inactivity levels at work can be hugely problematic.
 Not only do inactive staff have an increased risk of health problems, they also have reduced workplace productivity.

 Thankfully, an increasing number of employers are seeing the benefits of a physically active workforce.
-At GreaterSport, we know why staff need to get moving more.
-And we have some great ideas and offers of ways to support employers.
-But, to really implement our thinking, we need your support.
+At GreaterSport, we know why staff need to get moving more and we have some great ideas and offers of ways to support employers.

 We know there are many ways an active lifestyle is beneficial.
 Being active supports both your physical and mental wellbeing, reducing health problems and decreasing stress levels.
 However, for many of Greater Manchester’s workforce, the working day involves limited physical activity.